python/devguide/committing.rst

    Fix warning message when ``os.chdir()`` fails inside ``test.support.temp_cwd()``.
 Patch by Chris Jerdonek.

-In addition to inline reST, Misc/NEWS entries also support the usage of `Sphinx roles <https://devguide.python.org/documenting/#id4>`_.
+In addition to inline reST, news entries also support the usage of `Sphinx roles <https://devguide.python.org/documenting/#id4>`_.
 Several commonly used roles include :func:, :class:, and :meth:.
 When a corresponding entry is found within the documentation, the text within